Wyndham Rewards Experiences: Lowest-Competition Auctions

 The bottom line

 Wyndham Rewards Experiences is a genuinely two-sided marketplace: fixed-price ticket lots for the predictable inventory, and lightly contested points auctions for the marquee experiences.
-The defining feature, and the reason it rewards a patient bidder, is that competition is the lowest of any program we track, around 2.4 bids per auction, with a median close near 40,000 points and most lots landing between 30,000 and 75,000.
+The defining feature, and the reason it rewards a patient bidder, is that competition is the lowest of any program we track, around 2.4 bids per auction, with a median close near 42,500 points points and most lots landing in the 30,000 to 82,500 points point range.
 That makes it one of the more accessible places to turn hotel points into a live event, provided you do the cents-per-point math first.

 You can see what is live right now on the active Wyndham Rewards listings page, or what past Wyndham lots actually cleared at in the closed-auction archive.